After one of the intermittent fasting health benefits was awarded the Nobel Prize in Medicine, fasting has taken the world by storm.

 That’s it.
 Health can be that simple.

-Accordingly, you eat lunch at noon and dinner at 8 PM.
-When you are thirsty, you drink (mineral) water, tea, or coffee without sugar, milk, or sweeteners during the fasting period.
+Accordingly, you eat lunch at noon and dinner at 8 p.m.
+When thirsty, you drink (mineral) water, tea, or coffee without sugar, milk, or sweeteners during fasting.

 2. Intermittent Fasting Works Without Exercise